What is a carotid endarterectomy?

 - You will be asked to sign a consent form that gives your permission to do the procedure.
 Read the form carefully and ask questions if something is not clear.

-- Your doctor will review your health history and do a physical exam to make sure you are in otherwise good health before having the procedure.
+- Your healthcare provider will review your health history and do a physical exam to make sure you are in otherwise good health before having the procedure.
 You may have blood tests or other diagnostic tests.

-- Tell your doctor if you are sensitive to or are allergic to any medicines, iodine, latex, tape, contrast dye, or anesthesia.
+- Tell your healthcare provider if you are sensitive to or are allergic to any medicines, iodine, latex, tape, contrast dye, or anesthesia.

-- Tell your doctor if you have a history of bleeding disorders or if you are taking any blood-thinning medicines (anticoagulants), aspirin, or other medicines that affect blood clotting.
+- Tell your healthcare provider if you have a history of bleeding disorders or if you are taking any blood-thinning medicines (anticoagulants), aspirin, or other medicines that affect blood clotting.
 You may be told to stop some of these medicines before the procedure.

 - You will be asked to fast for 6 to 8 hours before the procedure, generally after midnight.

-- Your doctor may request a blood test before the procedure to find out how long it takes your blood to clot.
+- Your healthcare provider may request a blood test before the procedure to find out how long it takes your blood to clot.

 - You may get a sedative before the procedure to help you relax.